argos83/appium_proxy/README.md

 python appium_proxy.py
 ```

-Or specify host/interface and port.
+Or specify a host/interface and port.
 E.g.:

 ```
 python appium_proxy.py -H 0.0.0.0 -p 1234
 ```

+Then set your test project to connect to http://127.0.0.1:7777/wd/hub

 Strategies to dispatch sessions to different Appium Servers
 ----------------------------------------------------------